Allbirds wants to fix your sole

 “Sugarcane pulls carbon out of the environment,” says Jad Finck, Allbirds’ VP of sustainability and innovation.
 “It breathes it in, converts it into chemical energy in the form of sugar, and then we convert it into this foam.
 So while other soles are adding to the carbon footprint, this one is actually carbon negative.”

-When it comes to sustainability, nothing is straightforward.
-While the damaging impact of fossil fuels on the environment has been well-documented, the overproduction sugar has also been known to cause harm to wildlife, soil, air, and water.
-But Allbirds, which is a Certified B Corporation, says it has thought about this, and is ensuring that all the sugar used to manufacture Sweetfoam has been certified by Bonsucro and Proforest, two separate non-profit third-party verification systems that validate that the raw material is sourced using only the most stringently protective practices.
-The sugarcane itself is sourced from a region of Brazil where natural conditions, like heavy seasonal rainfall, are optimal for harvesting sugar, and during the Sweetfoam manufacturing process, sugarcane byproducts are used to power the mill and reduce inorganic fertilizer use.
+But when it comes to sustainability, nothing is straightforward.
+The damaging impact of fossil fuels on the environment is well-documented, and the overproduction of sugarcane also causes serious harm to wildlife, soil, air, and water.
+Allbirds, which is a Certified B Corporation, says it is ensuring that all the sugar used to manufacture Sweetfoam has been certified by Proforest, a nonprofit, third-party verification system that validates that the raw material is sourced using stringent protective practices.
+The sugarcane is sourced from a region of Brazil where natural conditions, like heavy seasonal rainfall, are optimal for harvesting sugar, and during the Sweetfoam manufacturing process, sugarcane byproducts are used to power the mill and reduce inorganic fertilizer use.
 Similar concerns have come up with wool, which is why Allbirds works with ZQ Merino, an organization that ensures that wool is sourced from sustainable family farms that ensure the humane treatment of the animals.

 Allbirds will incorporate SweetFoam into its product line of shoes, but the new flip-flop, dubbed the Sugar Zeffer, is mean to officially introduce it to the world–giving customers the opportunity to experience the new technology in a tangible way, feeling the foam right up against their skin.
 “If you want to highlight the sole, well, here’s a shoe that is entirely a sole,” says Lisa Halbower-Fenton, Allbirds’ head of product development, who helped design the flip-flop.